rafaello7/RubiksCubeSolver/README.md

 number of all corner orientations is divided by 3.

 Similar situation applies to the edges.
-For edges there are only rwo possible rotation, by 0&deg; or 180&deg;.
+For edges there are only two possible rotations, by 0&deg; and 180&deg;.
 The sum is calculated modulo 2.
 The number of all edge orientations is divided by 2.

 The third reason is permutation parity.
 What is permutation parity?